zvsuarez/air-pollution-data-pipeline/README.md

 ### 4. IAM (Identity Access Management)

 Roles attached to services vary based on their interactions with other components.
-AWS managed keys and custom managed keys were both utilised which depend on how flexible the requirements.
+AWS managed keys and custom managed keys were both utilised which depend on how flexible the requirements are.
 Roles attached to the EC2 instance have permissions in S3 and Redshift Data.
 Redshift Serverless workgroup also have permissions in S3, and a customer managed policy `Redshift Commands` for allowing to run SQL commands to copy, load/unload, query and analyse data.
 Service roles are automatically available.